nhu92/SDRmapping/phase/DetermineSex.md

 ```
 This is the input file for Step 3 R scripts.

-## Step 3: Gender Assignment and Output
+## Step 3: Sex Assignment and Output
 In this step, we will take input table to run some statistical test to find the potential sex linked SNPs.
 ```R
 library(dplyr)